By Jennifer Ebert published

 Long living rooms rarely feel homely, but here Whittney Parkinson Design has used a few ingenious tricks to zone the space to make it feel far cozier.

-A rug can visually draw together the furniture in a space, giving a room focus and adding comfort.
+Decorating small spaces with a rug can visually draw together the furniture, giving rooms focus and adding comfort.
 While a focal point that contrasts with the rest of the scheme can be visually interesting, disguising the awkward layout, something like quirky piece of art, vase or striking lampshade.

 9. Hang pictures correctly

-Walls that are covered with pictures and other wall hangings tend to make a room feel closed in or busy, so simply hang one or two large pieces of artwork on your walls to make the room feel wider and more spacious.
+Walls that are covered with pictures and other wall hangings tend to make a room feel closed in or busy, so simply hang one or two large pieces of artwork to make the room feel wider and more spacious.

-Avoid hanging pictures high on the longer wall as they will just highlight the imbalance in the proportions, instead choose art that can sit wide but low over the sofa for example, to bring the eye level down and help make the room seem wider.
+Choose art that can sit wide but low over the sofa or fireplace for example, to bring the eye level down and help make the room seem wider.

 10. Unite two rooms